Disclaimer: I do not own "Harry Potter" and make no profit from this fanfiction.

 "Life isn't fair, but in my observations I believe that I have been fair."

-"So you're just going to run away from me forever?"
-Harry snapped.
+"You can't run away from me forever," Harry snapped.

 "So you came to pay off a debt?
-How sweet."
+How altruistic."

 "I am sorry to hear that, Potter."

 "I think it was because I was visiting you so much."
 Harry jumped as the gates closed abruptly behind them.
 "Well, she never said that, but I knew that's what it was.
 I think it was the straw that broke the camel's back; really, I mean . . . we were just so different.
 I think we clung to each other during the war out of fear; we didn't think what we would be like in the long-term, because we didn't think there would be a long-term.
 I was angry at first, because I did love her, I honestly did, but . . . we're still good friends, anyway.